KouriehJohn/testUbun/README.md

 Import code

 1-10: added a file for scripts as well as css folders.
 Updated the destination htm file to be linked to the new css and js files.
-Testing to see if I can commit through VS code as well as a secondary test through the terminal alone.
+1-11: 4:21pm.
+I can work this through VS code.
+Push test through terminal next.
+I added three (3) "!'s" on the HTML, CSS, Javascript tags to make a change.

 # testUbun